epiphanatic/coworking-microservice-deployment/README.md

 ## Overview

-There are 5 separate git repositories: Admin API, Analytics API, User API, App DB, and Deployment files, where the first 4 have their own codebuild pipelines hooked into their respective repositories as well as 4 respective ECR repositories from which the deployment files pull from.
-The deployment files repository contains all the needed deployment templates to deploy the services.
+There are 2 services / APIs: analytics API and its database.
+Since the database is installed via Helm, which also creates the DB service and pod/s, there is only one codebuild pipeline which is for the analytics API.
+The deployment files contain the needed deployment template to deploy the service as well as db configuration and secret files.

 ## Deployment Process and Changes

-After the cluster and node group has been set up, helm is installed, then the services are deployed with the command `kubectl apply -f deployment/ --force`.
-The same command can be used to update the services since the --force flag will replace the existing services with the new ones.
+After the cluster and node group has been set up, helm is installed, then the analytics service is deployed with the command `kubectl apply -f deployment/ --force`.
+The same command can be used to update the services since the --force flag will replace the existing service and pod/s with the new ones.

 ## Versioning